13 Day Complete Tassie F13

 This 13 Day package explores the best of Tasmania in the comfort of our private coach bus.
 The itinerary truly reflects and showcases the diversity of Tasmania’s attractions.
 Covering a loop of island, you will sample dozens of the most scenic locations at a relaxed ‘holiday pace’.

 There are 3 occasions where we stay at our accommodation for multiple nights, meaning you won’t need to pack and unpack those bags daily – giving more time for relaxation.
 Carefully selected accommodation to have the best locations and amenities, clean & comfortable rooms without breaking the budget.
 This 13 Day experience will truly leave an amazing and lasting impression.
-Minimum of 2 passengers for this tour to run.
+Guaranteed departure with a minimum of 4 guests.

 - Mt Wellington Summit for breathtaking panoramic views